 cGMP (current Good Manufacturing Practice (cGMP))

-This guidance document discusses selected issues and does not address all aspects of aseptic processing.
-For example, the guidance addresses primarily finished drug product CGMP issues while only limited information is provided regarding upstream bulk processing steps.
+This guidance document discusses selected cleanroom design and construction issues and does not address all aspects of aseptic processing.
+For example, the guidance addresses primarily finished drug product CGMP compliance issues while only limited information is provided regarding upstream bulk processing steps.
 This guidance updates the 1987 Aseptic Processing Guideline primarily with respect to personnel qualification, cleanroom design, process design, quality control, environmental monitoring, and review of production records.
 The use of isolators for aseptic processing is also discussed.

 BUILDINGS AND FACILITIES

 21 CFR 211.42(b) states, in part, that “The flow of components, drug product containers, closures, labeling, in-process materials, and drug products through the building or buildings shall be designed to prevent contamination.”

 21 CFR 211.42(c) states, in part, that “Operations shall be performed within specifically defined areas of adequate size.
 There shall be separate or defined areas or such other control systems for the firm’s operations as are necessary to prevent contamination or mixups during the course of the following procedures: * * * (10) Aseptic processing, which includes as appropriate: (i) Floors, walls, and ceilings of smooth, hard surfaces that are easily cleanable; (ii) Temperature and humidity controls; (iii) An air supply filtered through high-efficiency particulate air filters under positive pressure, regardless of whether flow is laminar or nonlaminar; (iv) A system for monitoring environmental conditions; (v) A system for cleaning and disinfecting the room and equipment to produce aseptic conditions; (vi) A system for maintaining any equipment used to control the aseptic conditions.”